-The Food Services Department is committed to providing healthy school meals and snacks to the students of the West Contra Costa School District.
-The team of dedicated food and nutrition professionals supports student academic success and promotes healthful eating habits that lead to lifelong positive nutrition practices.
+Food and Nutrition Services is committed to providing healthy school meals and snacks to the students of West Contra Costa Unified in order to support student academic success and promote healthful eating habits that lead to lifelong positive nutrition practices.
 We provide more than 30,000 meals and snacks per day to students and staff throughout the district, and employ more than 240 team members.